NoiseControllers/ogars-bots-blocker/README.md

 **``What this will do?``**

-This will forward example your real public server port 69 to your server port which you are running on gameconfing.js 443. you need to use a different port not 443!.
+This will forward example your real public server port 69 to your server port which you are running on gameserver.ini 443. you need to use a different port not 443!.
 And this will scan On Connect all those who connect to your server.